 Gaudenz Danuser is currently appointed at UT Southwestern Medical Center in Dallas as the Patrick E. Haggerty Distinguished Chair in Basic Biomedical Science and as a Scholar of the Cancer Prevention Institute of Texas (CPRIT).
 Before, he directed research laboratories at ETH Zurich (2002 – 2003), at The Scripps Research Institute in La Jolla (2003 – 2009), and at Harvard Medical School (2009 – 2014).

-Trained as an engineer (geodetic and electrical engineering), he entered the field of cell biology as a postdoctoral fellow in the Program for Architectural Dynamics of Living Cells at the MBL in Woods Hole.
+Trained as an engineer (geodetic and electrical engineering/computer science), he entered the field of cell biology as a postdoctoral fellow in the Program for Architectural Dynamics of Living Cells at the MBL in Woods Hole.
 Since then, he has focused his research on the question how chemical and mechanical signals integrate in the regulation of cytoskeleton dynamics and membrane trafficking.

 With his CPRIT recruitment he has redirected his efforts towards understanding the implications of mechanical and chemical cell shape regulation in migration and survival of the metastatic cell, including the roles mechanical cues play in conferring what his lab calls ‘mechanical drug resistance’.

 To address these questions his lab develops innovative quantitative imaging methods to experimentally probe these processes and uses mathematical modeling to compile the data in mechanistic systems analyses.
 He is a devoted teacher in areas of computational cell biology, cellular biophysics, and the theory of measurement applied to cell biology.
 He is co-chair of the computational and systens biology track in UTSW's graduate school.